ljunggren/boozang-docs/README.md

 ## GDPR

-As we are running locally in your web browser it´s been easier to be GDPR compliant than for regular Cloud-testing services.
+As we are running locally in your web browser, it´s been easier to be GDPR compliant than for regular Cloud-testing services.
 We recommend that you'll host sensitive test data in CSV files hosted on your servers.
-That way, the data will never be loaded into our Cloud, and be present in the browser local storage on the test computers.
+That way, the data will never be loaded into our Cloud and be present in the browser local storage on the test computers.

 ## Hosting